carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 {% include {{ site.snippets }}/scheduler/basic-job-script.snip %}

 And that's all we need to do to submit a job.
-Our work is done -- now the scheduler takes over and tries to run the job for us.
+Our work is done &mdash; now the scheduler takes over and tries to run the job for us.
 While the job is waiting to run, it goes into a list of jobs called the *queue*.
 To check on our job's status, we check the queue using the command `{{ site.sched.status }} {{ site.sched.flag.user }}`.